x-component/x-test/README.md

 x-test
 ------

-some little test helpers to migrate some vows tests
+little test helpers to migrate some vows tests
+- we translate a topic to a suiteSetup
+- a teardown becomes as suiteTearDown
+- a object with members become a suite
+- suites are nested.
+- tests are not.
+- a suite has at least one test (as required by mocha)